pei886/tp/docs/DeveloperGuide.md

 * **Index**: The position of a contact in the current list as displayed by the system.
 Uses 1-based indexing.
 * **Remark**: A tag attached to a contact indicating a need to update them on the project.
 Each remark has its own status (pending or completed).
 * **Volunteer**: A volunteer with basic contact info
-* **TeamMember**: A team member with basic contact info with a Committee.
+* **Team Member**: A team member with basic contact info with a Committee.
-* **OrgMember**: A member of an external organisation with basic contact info and an Organisation.
+* **Organisation Member**: A member of an external organisation with basic contact info and an Organisation.
 * **Project**: A logical grouping of tasks, updates, and contacts in Loopin.
 --------------------------------------------------------------------------------------------------------------------